I. Water Rocket Single Stage General World Record Design Parameters

 memory or telemetry to relay the altitude information to a remote logging receiver.
 Ground based and/or timing based altitude measurements are unacceptable.

-So-called "Peak Altitude" altimeters are unacceptable as they are subject to false peak readings caused by:
+So-called "Peak Altitude" altimeters are unacceptable as they are subject to false peak readings.

 - Launch of each flight must be recorded by ground-based video (if using bottled air is used than the 10 minute max pressure hold must be shown).